djang0man/js-port-scanner/README.md

 setup
 ===
-The following assumes that [Node.js](https://nodejs.org/en/) is installed.
+The following assumes that [Node.js](https://nodejs.org/en/) and [Python 3](https://www.python.org/) are installed.
 The commands should be run from your terminal.

 * Clone down the repository to your machine with:
 > `git clone https://github.com/djang0man/js-port-scanner.git`